cstkennedy/cs330-examples/Review-06-Rust-Shapes/README.md

 # Overview

-These examples present many **Object-Oriented** concepts... in the context of Rust
+These examples present many **Object-Oriented** concepts... in the context of Rust.
 Topics include:

   - traits
   - `Box<T>`